katlani/katlani/phonetics.md

 h [h]  - like 'h' in english
-i      - some kind of 'i'-type vowel, not yet defined k [k]  - like 'k' in english m [m]  - like 'm' in english n [n]  - like 'n' in english o      - some kind of 'o'-type vowel, not yet defined p [p]  - like 'p' in english r      - explicitly undefined rhotic.
-Can be english 'r', french-like rolled 'r', russian-like rolled 'r', or even like english 'l' or 'w' s [s]  - like 's' in english sh [ʃ] - like 'sh' in english t [t]  - like 't' in english
+i      - some kind of 'i'-type vowel, not yet defined k [k]  - like 'k' in english l [l]  - like 'l' in english m [m]  - like 'm' in english n [n]  - like 'n' in english o      - some kind of 'o'-type vowel, not yet defined p [p]  - like 'p' in english r      - explicitly undefined rhotic.
+Can be english 'r', french-like rolled 'r', russian-like rolled 'r', or even like english 'w' s [s]  - like 's' in english sh [ʃ] - like 'sh' in english t [t]  - like 't' in english